Zequez/logseq-vault/pages/Computer Messages.md

 - From an impersonal service
 - From a personal newsletter
 	- A publication from someone; a Tweet, a Facebook Message, a Medium Post; anything public.
-	- A newsletter can be broadcasted
+	- A Newsletter Is Broadcasted
+		- Into Twitter, Facebook, Medium, Emails
 - From a teammate
 -
 -